swiftype/swiftype-rb/README.md

 * `search_fields` is a hash containing arrays of the fields you want to match your query against for each object of each document_type
 * `functional_boosts` is a hash containing boosts that are to be applied to numerically valued fields
 * `filters` is a hash specifying additional conditions that should be applied to your query for each document_type
+* `facets` is a hash specifying fields for faceted counts for each document type

 An example of using search options is as follows: